-Join people from across the broad spectrum of the British peace movement for five days of exploration, celebration and empowerment.
-Bring your contribution to a hothouse of creativity, a small self-governed society run by democratic camp meetings, a viable example of the kind of world we are trying to bring about.
-The Peace News Summer Camp helps build a radical movement for the future by building a living community today.
+Usually, it is a gathering of people from across the broad spectrum of the British peace movement for five days of exploration, celebration and empowerment.
+We pool our contributions to a hothouse of creativity, a small self-governed society run by democratic camp meetings, a viable example of the kind of world we are trying to bring about.
+Peace News Summer Camp helps build a radical movement for the future by building a living community today.

-We will be learning from other movements, struggling with challenging issues, creating more cohesion in a segmented peace movement and debating nonviolence.
-Workshops will range from theoretical discussion (an introduction to Chomsky’s Politics) to practical planning for actions later in the year.
-Fifty years of activist experience will be represented, along with fresh faces and new blood.
+We learn from other movements, struggle with challenging issues, create more cohesion in a segmented peace movement and debating nonviolence.
+Workshops range from theoretical discussion (an introduction to Chomsky’s Politics) to practical planning for actions later in the year.
+Fifty years of activist experience are usually represented, along with fresh faces and new blood.

-Fed by local organic fruit and veg (lovingly cooked by the wonderful Veggies of Nottingham), we’re camping in a family-friendly and renewably-powered way, to make the world a better place.
+Fed by local organic fruit and veg (lovingly cooked by the wonderful Veggies of Nottingham), we try to camp in a family-friendly and renewably-powered way, to make the world a better place.